 Creating a regular parent-child visitation schedule sets a family routine, even when the family lives in two different homes.
 Children want to know when they can see each parent and tend to do best with consistency and structure.
 Sometimes life happens, and a need to change the schedule may arise—for you, your ex, or your kids.
 Maintaining some flexibility makes occasional adjustments easier to handle and can foster a sense of teamwork between co-parents.

 When you need to request a schedule change, you're going to want your ex to be cooperative.
+(But it's important not to go overboard, as they might grow more inflexible in return.)
 At the same time, you don't want to be taken advantage of if they constantly presume visits can be rescheduled.
-Set firm boundaries with one another when it comes to making adjustments to the child visitation schedule.
+Set firm boundaries with one another when it comes to making adjustments to the child visitation schedule and everyone will benefit.

 The following guidelines provide an example of the language you can use to set appropriate boundaries while still being supportive of your ex's relationship with your child.
 These guidelines should be added to your written parenting plan or communicated in writing:

-- I will contact you at least 24 hours before our scheduled parent-child visitation in the event that I need to reschedule.
+- In the event that I need to reschedule, I will contact you at least 24 hours before our scheduled parent-child visitation.

 - I will reschedule only for a true emergency or a mandatory work-related conflict.